 Our paper contributes to three strands of literature.
 First, it contributes to the recent empirical literature that studies the impact of economic sanctions.3 To estimate the economic costs of sanctions, in addition to obtaining reliable data, one needs to provide credible identification since the targeted country may have implemented policies that triggered the sanctions and affected national outcomes at the same time.
 Earlier studies use country-level over-time variations to estimate the impact of sanctions.
 Neuenkirch and Neumeier (2015), for instance, use country-level panel data.
 Effectively using non-sanctioned country-year combinations as the control group, they show that the imposition of UN sanctions decreases the target state's real GDP per capita growth by more than two percentage points.
-Using aggregate bilateral trade data and structural gravity models, Felbermayr, Syropoulos, Yalcin and Yotov (2019) estimate the impact of various sanctions on trade and quantify their impact on real GDP.
-They find heterogeneous effects of sanctions across countries, with the largest effect on real per capita income being - 4.0% (Iran).
+Using aggregate bilateral trade data and structural gravity models, Felbermayr, Syropoulos, Yalcin and Yotov (2019) estimate the impact of various sanctions across countries, with the largest effect on real per capita income being - 4.0% (Iran).
 Etkes and Zimring (2015) study the impact of the 2007-2010 Gaza blockade using detailed consumption data, but their main identification uses the West Bank as a counterfactual economy.4